gaqzi/reflections/content/python/declarative_payloads_with_typedict.md

 }
 ```

 Although this workflow is functional in runtime, there's a big gotcha here!
 It's really difficult to picture the shape of the `payload` from the output of the `get_payload` function; as it dynamically builds the dictionary.
 First, it declares a dictionary with two fields—`name` and `animals`.
 Here, `name` is a string value that denotes the name of the zoo.
-The other field `animals` is a list containing the names and properties of the animals in the zoo.
+The other field `animals` is a list containing the names and attributes of the animals in the zoo.
 Later on, the for-loop fills up the dictionary with nested data structures.
 This charade of operations makes it difficult to reify the final shape of the resulting `payload` in your mind.

 In this case, you'll have to inspect the content of the Redis cache to fully understand the shape of the data.
 Writing code in the above manner is effortless but it makes it really hard for the next person working on the codebase to understand how the payload looks without tapping into the data storage.
 There's a better way to declaratively communicate the shape of the payload that doesn't involve writing unmaintainably large docstrings.
 Here's how you can leverage `TypedDict` and `Annotated` to achieve the goals: